intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 This appendix contains a brief study of problems in a range of Internet protocols at different layers of the stack.

-## BGP

-The announcements of new optional transitive attributes in BGP caused significant routing instability {{RIPE-99}}.

 ## DNS